 How Do You Become a Paralegal?

 The most common and direct route to getting started in this role is to take a paralegal training program, like the Certificate in Paralegal Studies.
-“If you have a respected credential, that shows a law firm that you’ve passed a rigorous course of study, have been deemed competent by your instructors and are ready to go to work; a law firm is likely eager to hire you.”
-Maier said.
+“If you have a respected credential, that shows a law firm that you’ve passed a rigorous course of study, have been deemed competent by your instructors and are ready to go to work; a law firm is likely eager to hire you,” Maier says.

-Any undergraduate degree can work as a launch pad for pursuing paralegal studies.
+The course Law Office Fundamentals can help you learn the basics of what it takes to work in a legal setting, and any undergraduate degree can work as a launch pad for pursuing paralegal studies.
 And, depending on your major, you might want to take advantage of your undergraduate field of study to work in a related legal area.
 If you have a background in psychology or social studies, you might consider family law, for example.
 Ally Taylor Bain, who has a bachelor's degree in psychology, is one certificate program graduate who landed a job as a paralegal at a firm specializing in family law.

 An engineering or science background can make you a good fit for patent law or intellectual property law — and can lead to especially lucrative paralegal careers.
-“I know of certificate grads with master’s degrees in engineering who went on to get well-paying jobs at boutique patent law firms or intellectual property law firms because of their backgrounds,” Maier said.
+“I know of certificate grads with master’s degrees in engineering who went on to get well-paying jobs at boutique patent law firms or intellectual property law firms because of their backgrounds,” Maier says.